Milk-Drinker01/Milk_Instancer_Standard/README.md

 GPU Instancing in unity with culling and LOD

+NOTICE: This version of the project is to be archived.
+I am completelely refactoring consolidating all the projects into the main one - https://github.com/Milk-Drinker01/Milk_Instancer01

 NOTICE: THIS VERSION IS CURRENTLY OUTDATED VS THE URP AND HDRP VERSIONS.
 IT WILL BE UPDATED SOON